sshyran/object-fit-images/readme.md

 This has no effect on the rendering because it's ignored by the browser.

-A PostCSS plugin *could* also be developed to automatically add this `font-family` property.
+A PostCSS plugin [*could* also be developed](https://github.com/bfred-it/object-fit-images/issues/1) to automatically add this `font-family` property.

-There are already SCSS/SASS/Less mixins in the [`preprocessor`](/preprocessors) folder to create that `font-family` automatically, like this:
+There are some SCSS/SASS/Less mixins in the [`preprocessor`](/preprocessors) folder to create that `font-family` automatically, like this:

 ```scss
 @import "object-fit-images/preprocessors/mixin.scss";
 img { @include object-fit(cover, top); }
 ```

 ### JS